Elizabeth A. Wood: Career

+Personal life

+Wood and her husband hybridized irises as a hobby and gained recognition in the field.

+Death and legacy

 Wood died March 23, 2006, of a stroke.

-Legacy

-In 1997, the ACA established the E. A. Wood Science Writing Award to honor the authors of publications that do an exceptional job in writing about science for the public.
+In 1997, the ACA established the Elizabeth A. Wood Science Writing Award to honor the authors of publications that do an exceptional job in writing about science for the public.
 The award is presented every three years, and the first honoree was Nobel laureate Roald Hoffmann.
 Other winners have included K.C.
 Cole, Ira Flatow and Oliver Sacks.